emlearn/emlearn/README.md

 # emtrees
-Tree-based machine learning classifiers for embedded systems.
+Tree-based machine learning classifiers for microcontroller and embedded systems.
-Train in Python, deploy on microcontroller.
+Train in Python, then do inference on any device with support for C.

 Want Naive Bayes instead?
 Go to [embayes](https://github.com/jonnor/embayes)

 ## Key features

-Embedded-friendly Classifier
+Embedded-friendly Inference

 * Portable C99 code
-* No stdlib required
+* No libc required
 * No dynamic allocations
 * Integer/fixed-point math only
 * Single header file include
 * Fast, sub-millisecond classification
+* Memory efficient.
+Can run with `<100 bytes RAM`

 Convenient Training